sendwithus/sendwithus_java/README.md

 Two APIs now exist for issuing "Send" requests:
  - Legacy:  SendWithUs.send(...) methods

+ A collection of overloaded methods for sending an Email with various parameters.
+DOES NOT SUPPORT: Tags, Inline Attachments

  - New:     SendWithUsSendRequest class

  The new method, employing SendWithUsSendRequest objects, enables a more object-oriented approach to issuing Send requests.
 The objects allow you to specify only the desired request parameters, and can be re-used and mutated easily.

+### Examples

 ```java
 import java.util.HashMap;